kaushiki-bruh/First_one/README.md

 Learning Git, GitHub, and building things one step at a time.

 ## Author
 Kaushiki Wankhade
-B.Tech | Working on Business and Data Analytics
+B.Tech | aspiring Business and Data Analyst